Alexandra K. Adams, M.D., Ph.D.

 We create knowledge by pursuing unique community-based participatory research projects in collaboration with local service providers, Montana's tribal colleges, tribal officials, state agencies, private foundations, and citizens from all walks of life.
 We then disseminate that research to state, regional, and national audiences through publications and presentations.
 Please see our individual project pages on this website for more information.

 Above all, CAIRHE projects serve communities across the state by engaging in research that involves local partners at every stage.
 Investigators meet regularly with community advisory boards and local project managers to facilitate community involvement and ensure that research methods are appropriate for their cultural contexts.
 Project leaders also share research results on a regular basis with their community advisory boards and through presentations to the general public at community events.
 In the true spirit of partnership, together we conduct health equity research that will make a lasting difference.

 We invite you to learn more about our exciting work and how we might partner with you, the people of Montana, for healthier communities under the Big Sky.

-Research reported herein is supported by the National Institute of General Medical Sciences of the National Institutes of Health under Award Number 5P20GM104417.
+Research reported herein is supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number 5P20GM104417.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 * CAIRHE was originally known as the Center for Health Equity in Rural Montana.
 The CAIRHE name is used unofficially until formal recognition (pending) by the Montana University System Board of Regents.